 - Be intimate without the pressure to have sex.
 You can hold hands, talk, massage, and kiss.

 - Talk openly with your partner.

 - If you are able, exercise regularly.
 Exercise increases blood flow, energy, and endorphins.

 - If you smoke, stop.
 Cigarette smoking reduces blood flow throughout the body.

 - Rest and avoid heavy meals before sexual activity to minimize fatigue.

 In addition to these self-care actions, your care provider may prescribe medications.
-It is important that you not take medication to enhance your libido without your provider's knowledge as this may have an impact on certain types of cancer.
+Do not take medication to improve your libido without talking to your provider, as this may have an impact on certain types of cancer.

 When should I call my care team?